 A filling can restore your tooth and enhance its structure if you have dental decay or damage.
-With the help of Woo Young Lee, DDS, and Sean Kim, DDS, at Grace Dental Group in San Francisco, California, you can get a beautiful, tooth-colored filling that blends in with your natural teeth.
+With the help of Woo Young Lee, DDS, at Grace Dental Group in San Francisco, California, you can get a beautiful, tooth-colored filling that blends in with your natural teeth.
 If you have a toothache or need a filling replaced, contact this Fillmore District dental practice today.
 You can conveniently book a dental exam either online or over the phone.

 A filling is the most common type of tooth restoration procedure.
 The treatment involves reshaping your tooth if you have cracks or other types of damage, or removing decay.
 Your dentist cleans the treated area and carefully fills in the opening with a filling material (usually composite bonding).

 The purpose of a tooth filling is to close off gaps or openings where bacteria would otherwise sneak in.
 Sealing up your tooth adds strength and prevents decay in the future.

 The leading dental providers at Grace Dental Group recommend tooth fillings for a number of reasons.
 Aside from dental caries (cavities), you may need a filling if you have: